vkoves/vkoves.github.io/_drafts/stop-climate-change-by-ditching-natural-gas.md

 ---

-At this point, I think everyone knows about climate change on one level or another and discussions have moved to what we should be doing about it.
+At this point, I think everyone knows about climate change on one level or another, and discussions have moved to what we should be doing about it.
 Big companies love to ask you to take a look at your carbon footprint, while some activists counter that your individual impact is negligible compared to the emissions of large companies.
 I want to show you that it's a bit of both.